Multiplexed Quantum Communication with Surface and Hypergraph Product Codes: Background

 \subsection{Quantum Multiplexing}

 This subsection outlines the concept of quantum multiplexing and illustrates its possible implementation with an example.

-In photon-based quantum information processing, various degrees of freedom (DOF) can be utilized to encode qubits.
-Polarizations~\cite{u2003photon}, time-bins~\cite{brendel1999pulsed, marcikic2002femtosecond, thew2002experimental}, paths (dual rail)~\cite{kok2007linear}, orbital angular momentum~\cite{yao2011orbital}, and frequency-bin~\cite{shih1994observation, ramelow2009discrete} are typical examples of DOF in a single photon which are commonly used in experiment.
+In photon-based quantum information processing, various DOFs can be utilized to encode qubits.
+Polarizations~\cite{u2003photon}, time-bins~\cite{brendel1999pulsed, marcikic2002femtosecond, thew2002experimental}, paths (dual rail)~\cite{kok2007linear}, orbital angular momentum~\cite{yao2011orbital}, and frequency-bin~\cite{shih1994observation, ramelow2009discrete} are typical examples of DOFs in a single photon which are commonly used in experiments.
 Multi-level time-bins make it especially easy to encode high-dimensional quantum information in a single photon.
-For instance, Fig.~\ref{fig:qmencoder} shows a method for encoding higher dimensional information ($2^2$-dimension) using polarization and time-bin DOF.
+For instance, Fig.~\ref{fig:qm_encoder}~(A) shows a method for encoding higher dimensional information (dimension $2^2$ for two qubits) using polarization and time-bin DOF.
+The series of Half-Quarter-Half waveplates as shown in Fig.~\ref{fig:qm_encoder}~(A) as HQH allows one to apply an arbitrary unitary gate to the polarization DOF of a photon.
+This corresponds to applying rotation gates around a Z-X-Z basis in a qubit.
+We label the horizontal and vertical components of a polarized photon with $H$ and $V$, respectively, and the short and long components of a temporal mode (time-bin) with $S$ and $L$, respectively.

 This circuit takes a photon whose polarization is encoded with quantum information as input.
 This input photon has one qubit of information.
-After passing through this circuit, the photon has both polarization and time-bin degrees of freedom.
-The polarization encodes a two-dimensional Hilbert space, and the time-bin encodes a four-dimensional one.
-Therefore, the Hilbert space of the final encoded state has dimension $4$ encoding, thus, $2$ qubits of information.
-This encoding can easily generalized to higher dimensional multiplexed photons as shown in Appendix~\ref{app:qmencoder}.
+After passing through this circuit, the photonic state $a\ket{HS}+b\ket{HL}+c\ket{VS}+d\ket{VL}$ has both polarization and time-bin degrees of freedom.

+The polarization encodes a 2-dimensional Hilbert space, and the time-bin encodes another 2-dimensional Hilbert space.
+Therefore, the Hilbert space of the final encoded state has dimension $4$, thus encoding $2$ qubits of information.
+This encoding can easily be generalized to higher dimensional multiplexed photons as shown in Appendix~\ref{app:qmencoder}.
 Significantly, encoding high-level time-bin states only requires linear optical elements and classical optical switches.